Birdsong & Bluegrass

 For more information please contact the Visitor Information Specialist at 601-576-6000 or by email at email@example.com .

-Take a guided nature walk, listen to bluegrass music, participate in hands-on birding activities, build a birdhouse, create sidewalk chalk art with area artists (painters, sculptors, and photographers) plus see their work on exhibit, and experience a spectacular live birds of prey program!
+Listen to bluegrass music, take a guided nature walk, enjoy local art, and experience a spectacular live birds of prey program with Freedom Ranch Outreach Education!
 The event is part of the museum’s celebration of International Migratory Bird Day - which highlights the importance of international efforts to conserve birds.

-Beginning at 4 p.m., Alan Sibley and the Magnolia Ramblers, Bryan Ledford & the Accumulators, and the Crooked Creek String Band will entertain visitors with classic folk and traditional bluegrass throughout the evening.
+Alan Sibley and the Magnolia Ramblers, Harmony & Grits, and the Bill Ellison, Temperance Babcock, and Jeff Perkins trio will entertain visitors with classic folk and traditional bluegrass throughout the evening.
+Ellison will also emcee the event.

-Food will be available for purchase from the Pig-n-Pint, CrunchTime Concessions, and Deep South Pops.
+Food will be available for purchase from the Pig-n-Pint, CrunchTime Concessions, and Cups.

-This event is also scout-friendly.
-Girl Scouts of Greater Mississippi who attend will meet requirements toward their IMBD patch and Cub Scouts will meet requirements for the Naturalist Badge.
+Girl Scouts of Greater Mississippi who attend will meet requirements toward their IMBD patch and Cub Scouts will meet requirements for the Naturalist Badge!

 Alan Sibley and the Magnolia Ramblers